Did you know?

 Education - Lithuania expand

 Graduating from upper secondary education has become increasingly important in all countries, as the skills needed in the labour market are becoming more knowledge-based.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In Lithuania, nearly 93% of adults aged 25-64 have completed upper secondary education, much higher than the OECD average of 78%.
+In Lithuania, 94% of adults aged 25-64 have completed upper secondary education, higher than the OECD average of 79% and one of the highest rates in the OECD.

-The average student in Lithuania scored 475 in reading literacy, maths and sciences, slightly under the OECD average of 486.
+The average student in Lithuania scored 480 in reading literacy, maths and sciences, below the OECD average of 488.
 The best-performing school systems manage to provide high-quality education to all students.

 Environment - Lithuania expand